mostafamedhat1983/ODC-project/README.md

 Creates a security group with name 'weather-app-SG' using saved credentialsId 'aws-key', and put the followin ports in the allowed inbond connections
 port 22 to allow ssh connection for remote access
 port 80 to allow http connections
-port 443 to allow https connections
+port 443 to allow https connections ( if needed in the future )

 ```groovy
 stage('Create Security Group and Config its Ports') {